delvtech/drift/README.md

 # Drift

-**Write once, run anywhere:** Simplify Ethereum contract interactions with built-in caching, type-safe APIs, and support for multiple web3 libraries — without the headache of managing multiple hooks or redundant network requests.

-Drift is a TypeScript library that lets you write a single implementation for interacting with Ethereum smart contracts, while seamlessly supporting multiple web3 libraries like `ethers.js`, `viem`, and more.
+**Write once, run anywhere:** Drift lets you write a single implementation for interacting with Ethereum smart contracts, while seamlessly supporting multiple web3 libraries like `ethers.js`, `viem`, and more.
 With built-in caching, type-safe contract APIs, and easy test mocks, Drift helps you build efficient